-Understanding the market A thorough understanding of your market is key for any successful business.
+A thorough understanding of your market is key for any successful business.
 By constantly measuring our user acquisition and site conversion rates, we can respond quickly to any changes we make that cause an increase or decrease in conversion.
 To help us do this, we run a lot of A/B tests on our website and PPC campaigns.
 The data we collect from these tests gives us a good understanding of what key words and phrases most resonate with our market.
 We also monitor social data on our target market to see what topics and features they are most interested in.

-Understanding the product To build a truly useful product you need a lot of data about how your tool is being used.
+To build a truly useful product you need a lot of data about how your tool is being used.
 The success rate of our users is very important to us.
 In order to help them become more successful, we need to know exactly where they are getting stuck or confused.
 This information allows us to change and improve the workflow to make the experience more intuitive for the user.

 From a more technical perspective, we also measure how the platform is performing.
 Things like response time, query volume, API publish success rate and load balancing; all help us to create a reliable and stable platform that can scale.

-Understanding the team The final way we use data is as indication of our progress as a team.
+The final way we use data is as indication of our progress as a team.
 We believe in complete transparency across the company and so we use data to let others know how individual departments are progressing against their targets.
 Metrics such as the number of open support tickets, number of bugs to be fixed and the sales revenue all help us to make sure that we are on the right track as a company and that no one department starts to fall behind.